belfinrv/MultimodalDeepLearningClass/README.md

-# AI Project Design Document: Classification of Independent Components from rs-fMRI Data
+#Classification of Independent Components from rs-fMRI Data

 ## Project Overview
 **Title**: Classification of Independent Components from rs-fMRI Data